rook/rook/PendingReleaseNotes.md

 ## Action Required

 ## Notable Features
+- The Cluster CRD can now be edited/updated to add and remove storage nodes.
+Note that only adding/removing entire nodes is currently supported, but adding individual disks/directories will also be supported soon.
 - Monitoring is now done through the Ceph MGR service for Ceph storage.
 - The CRUSH root can be specified for pools with the `crushRoot` property, rather than always using the `default` root.
 Configuration of the CRUSH hierarchy is necessary with the `ceph osd crush` commands in the toolbox.